China bounce snaps five-day equity sell-off

-NEW YORK World equity markets snapped a five-day sell-off and safe-haven assets like bonds, the Swiss franc and yen fell on Thursday as Beijing regulators halted a rout in Chinese stocks and Europe revived hopes Greece could be kept in the euro currency union.
+LONDON/NEW YORK World equity markets snapped a five-day sell-off and safe-haven assets such as bonds, the Swiss franc and yen fell on Thursday as Beijing halted a rout in Chinese stocks and Europe revived hopes that Greece could be kept in the euro currency union.

-Shares on Wall Street initially rebounded about 1 percent, having been dragged into the red for the year on Wednesday by the China crash, cliff-hanger talks on Greece and a benign yet unsettling glitch on the New York Stock Exchange.
+Shares on Wall Street rebounded about 1 percent, having been dragged into the red for the year on Wednesday by China's market crash, cliff-hanger talks on Greece and a benign yet unsettling glitch on the New York Stock Exchange.

-China's securities regulator on Thursday stemmed the slide in local shares by forbidding selling by shareholders with large stakes in listed firms.
+European shares rallied more than 2 percent as Prime Minister Alexis Tsipras rushed to finalise a package of Greek tax hikes and pension reforms needed to win a new aid lifeline.

+Irish Finance Minister Michael Noonan said he saw a better than 50 percent chance of a deal being reached by Sunday's deadline following a "distinct change of mood" in recent days.

 "The Chinese market has shown a nice rebound for a day but it is important to note that many of the owners are restricted from selling their shares and half the companies have suspended trading," said Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin, Texas.

-The rebound in China sapped this week's gains by the Japanese yen JPY=, which tends to rise when markets turn risk-averse, and helped boost uneasy commodity markets.
+The rebound in China sapped this week's gains by the Japanese yen JPY=, which tends to gain when markets turn risk-averse, and helped boost uneasy commodity markets.

-Yields on long-term U.S. Treasuries rose from this week's five-week lows caused by worries about the Greek debt crisis and Chinese equities rout.
+Yields on long-term U.S. Treasuries backed away from this week's five-week lows caused by worries about the Greek debt crisis and rout in Chinese equities.

 Yields on 10-year German Bunds, the benchmark for euro zone borrowing costs, were up 4 basis points at 0.72 percent DE10YT=TWEB